lorossi/image-palette/README.md

 ## Examples
 - Generate a 4 colors palette of the image "image-1.png" and save it as a new image file: `python3 imagepalette.py -i image-1.png -c 4 --palette`
+- Generate a 4 colors palette of the image "image-1.png" and print it in the console: `python3 imagepalette.py -i image-1.png -c 4 --printpalette`
 - Generate a 8 color palette of the image "image-1.png" and save it as a JSON file: `python3 imagepalette.py -i image-1.png -c 8 --json`
 - Generate a 5 colors palette of the image "image-1.png" and incorporate it in the source image: `python3 imagepalette.py -i image-1.png -c 5 --incorporated`
     - The arguments `--palettewidth`, `--paletteheight`, `--scl`, `--position`, `--color`, `--outline`, `--nooutline` can be used to further customize the output image